 Should you decide to withdraw your appeal, you must advise the University Secretariat in writing, otherwise the process will follow its course and the Committee will make a decision on your appeal.

-The University Secretariat is in charge of files to be submitted to the Senate Appeals Committee.
+The Office of the Secretary-General is in charge of files to be submitted to the Senate Appeals Committee.
 Please send your appeal in an electronic format to email@example.com.
 Alternatively, you may submit a hard copy to:

 550 Cumberland Street, Room 206